aardappel/lobster/docs/source/philosophy.md

 -   A type system that tries to get as close to the experience of using a dynamically typed language as possible while allowing maximum efficiency.

+-   A language that tries to be very efficient with memory, thanks to compile time reference counting, inline structs, and a very fast allocator.

 -   The belief that the ideal programming language is...
 TWO programming languages.
 Any larger project consists of a lot of high level and glue code